 Interest income.
-Interest income of \$0.2 million for the three months ended June 30, 2017 and 2016 was related to interest earned on our marketable securities balances.
+Interest income of \$0.3 million and \$0.2 million for the three months ended June 30, 2018 and 2017, respectively, was related to interest earned on our marketable securities balances.

 Foreign currency transaction gains (losses), net.
-We had foreign currency transaction losses of less than \$0.1 million for the three months ended June 30, 2017 and 2016.
+We had foreign currency transaction gains (losses) of \$(0.1) million and less then \$(0.1) million for the three months ended June 30, 2018 and 2017, respectively.
 Foreign currency transaction gains and losses consisted of the realized and unrealized gains and losses from foreign currency-denominated cash balances, vendor payables and tax-related receivables from the Australian government, generally reflecting the fluctuation of the Australian dollar relative to the U.S. dollar.